 Are your Google Ads and Facebook Ads missing something you just can’t quite put your finger on?
-Have you ever wondered if you could you double your conversions with just a few tweaks to that ad?
+Have you ever wondered if you could double your conversions with just a few tweaks to that ad?

 The answer is probably, yes.
 So many people unintentionally create ads that perform poorly.
 And the worst ones are often listed and analyzed online for us all to smirk at.